davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)

+__2016-11-28__ The cost of stochasticity in model optimisation.

+Have been running mus.x-inactivationModel.BatchOpt.parallel.fromConfig.R  on DPSF over the weekend.
+100 batch jobs, each with 100 optimisation cycles.
+Mutating bf.spread.rep _offset_ and _stateWidth_ params.
+Using wilcox.text$p.value > 0.1 to accept 'better' binding factor.
+It looks like each job received, on average, only ONE improvement (1/100).
+Makes me wonder if this is indeed an improvement and I'm still only catching exceptional , but stochastic, layerbinding.
+In support of this, it looks like subsequent mutations are far worse than the newly accepted one, this would be expected if there had been a great leap forward to near the optimum but the differences are fairly modest, so it is consistent with the 'better scores' just being an outlier set.

+Not sure how to improve the optimisation but in the meantime, can use a post-optimisation test to validate it.
+Expect that another runLayerBinding() with the mutated set may not be significant.

+__NEED__ to collect optimisation results?
+Or can get improvement round from the scores.matrx?

+Incidentally, the batch run was curtailed at ~80/100 due to server reboot.

 __2016-11-21__

 Want to calculate scores for CpG_island BF that lacks sequence specificity.
 Hope the score is not good.
 Should match for length.
 Looking at histogram of lengths of chrX matches by patternString="(CG.{0,20}){9}CG".
 Peak between 100-110.
 Oddly, strong modal peak at 107 - approx 10% of > 2000 hits have length exactly 107.
 Checked on in UCSC, it is a LINE element (L1Md_T).